ContraCLM: Contrastive Learning For Causal Language Model: Experiments

 \section{Experiments}

-To demonstrate the effectiveness of our proposed framework in different application domains, we evaluate our models and baselines in natural language and programming language tasks.
-We design our experiments to address -- (1) Does contrastive learning improve the \emph{discrimination ability} of representations learned by the standard causal language models?
+To demonstrate the effectiveness of our proposed framework in different application domains, we evaluate our models and baselines on natural language and programming language tasks.
+We design our experiments to address -- (1) Does contrastive learning improve the \emph{discrimination ability} of representations?
 (2) Do the representations learned by contrastive learning lead to better performance on \emph{language generation} tasks?
 (3) Is the joint contrastive learning at both token- and sequence-level necessary, and how do they benefit from each other?
 (4) How does the impact of contrastive learning vary across language domains?